MrSir/py-portfolio/README.md

 > WARNING: depending on your API Key Tier there may be limitations to how much data you can pull per minute, so choose your date range carefully.

-> NOTE: I do plan on expanding the pre-packaged exchange rates with the tool to as far back as 2020 and every so often add the latest ones into 2025
+> NOTE: I do plan on expanding the pre-packaged exchange rates with the tool every so often up to the most recent completed month

 ### Creating Portfolio
 Once the project is set up, and you have your exchange rates you are ready to start creating portfolios.
 In order to do this you will first need a user, which can be created by running: